AsAboveSoBelowRPG/As-Above-So-Below/Geography/Cthonic/Mag Duinn.md

 - [[Aldeia de Raiz]] - Central to the Vale de Raiz, this is one of the largest villages in the entire land.
 - [[Aldeia de Espiga]] - A rural village entirely dependent on the production of cereal crops that grow in the surrounding farms.
 - [[Novo Aragão]] - Currently in construction, this fortress is a monument to the terrestrial [[Castellón de la Aragão]].
-- [[Foz de Pêra-Grave]] - Nestled in the [[Encruzilhada Submersa]], a massive swamp, this village is home to a strange population.
+- [[Aldeia de Alagadiço]] - Nestled in the [[Slíomach Bog]], a massive swamp, this village is home to a strange population.
 - [[Cemitério dos Prazeres]] - Stretching out from the countryside outside Raiz, rumors claim that the boundaries of this cemetery expand every night.
-- [[Poza Profunda]] - The largest body of water in the realm, the [[Ilha Lamento]] in the center of this lake hosts a magnificent sanitorium where it is rumored any illness can be cured.
+- [[Ilha Lamento]] - An island in the center of the lake in the center of Mag Duinn hosts a magnificent [[Sanatório Desesperança]] where it is rumored any illness can be cured.
-- [[Floresta Sangrenta]] - Once a mythical ancient woodland, this cursed forest is suffering from a supernatural blight.
+- [[Fásaigh Sangrenta]] - Once a mythical ancient woodland, this cursed forest is suffering from a supernatural blight.
-- [[Floresta Cascapreta]] - The forbidden woodland said to be home to the goddess [[Nespera]].
+- [[Dubh Sliogán]] - The forbidden woodland said to be home to the goddess [[Nespera]].
+- Scathanna - The holy capital of Mag Duinn, and home of Lord [[Salvadaro Harbin Glumbo]].